screwdriver-cd/screwdriver/design/pipeline-stage.md

         -> [jobD, jobE]/
 ```

-So, when `jobF` statu's changed, users will get a notification, which implys all jobs `A,B,C,D,E`'s statuses were updated.
+So, when `jobF`'s status changes, users will get a notification, which implies all jobs `A,B,C,D,E`'s statuses were updated.

 ## Proposal

-We see this as an unpleased developer experience issue and propose to add a notion of "stage" into the pipeline.
+We see this as an unpleasant developer experience issue and propose to add a notion of "stage" into the pipeline.

-So users can
+So users can:

 1) Create logical groupings with jobs
-2) See visual aid on UI to reflect these groupings
+2) See visual aids on the UI to reflect these groupings
-3) Emiliate the need of creating a single dangling job for notification purposes.
+3) Eliminate the need to create a single dangling job for notification purposes

 ### Terminology & Definitions